Nero: Revolt of Vindex and Galba and Nero's death

 In March 68, Gaius Julius Vindex, the governor of Gallia Lugdunensis, rebelled against Nero's tax policies.
 Lucius Verginius Rufus, the governor of Germania Superior, was ordered to put down Vindex's rebellion.
 In an attempt to gain support from outside his own province, Vindex called upon Servius Sulpicius Galba, the governor of Hispania Tarraconensis, to join the rebellion and to declare himself emperor in opposition to Nero.

 At the Battle of Vesontio in May 68, Verginius' forces easily defeated those of Vindex, and the latter committed suicide.
 However, after defeating the rebel, Verginius' legions attempted to proclaim their own commander as Emperor.
 Verginius refused to act against Nero, but the discontent of the legions of Germania and the continued opposition of Galba in Hispania did not bode well for him.

 While Nero had retained some control of the situation, support for Galba increased despite his being officially declared a "public enemy".
 The prefect of the Praetorian Guard, Gaius Nymphidius Sabinus, also abandoned his allegiance to the Emperor and came out in support of Galba.

 In response, Nero fled Rome with the intention of going to the port of Ostia and, from there, to take a fleet to one of the still-loyal eastern provinces.
-According to Suetonius, Nero abandoned the idea when some army officers openly refused to obey his commands, responding with a line from Virgil's Aeneid: "Is it so dreadful a thing then to die?"
+According to Suetonius, Nero abandoned the idea when some army officers openly refused to flee with him — one of them going so far as to quote Turnus's line from Virgil's Aeneid: "Is it so dreadful a thing, then, to die?"
 Nero then toyed with the idea of fleeing to Parthia, throwing himself upon the mercy of Galba, or appealing to the people and begging them to pardon him for his past offences "and if he could not soften their hearts, to entreat them at least to allow him the prefecture of Egypt".
 Suetonius reports that the text of this speech was later found in Nero's writing desk, but that he dared not give it from fear of being torn to pieces before he could reach the Forum.

 Nero returned to Rome and spent the evening in the palace.
 After sleeping, he awoke at about midnight to find the palace guard had left.
 Dispatching messages to his friends' palace chambers for them to come, he received no answers.
 Upon going to their chambers personally, he found them all abandoned.
 When he called for a gladiator or anyone else adept with a sword to kill him, no one appeared.
 He cried, "Have I neither friend nor foe?" and ran out as if to throw himself into the Tiber.